jonegil/gui-with-gio/egg_timer/05_button_low_refactored.md

   // listen for events in the window. for e := range w.Events() {

-    // detect what type of event
+    // detect which type of event
     switch e := e.(type) {

     // this is sent when the application should re-render.